Table of Contents

 And let’s face it, we all have tough months.

-So if you know that you’re gonna have to pony up the payments during a dry spell, you might wanna lease a Chevy instead.
+For that reason, if you’re gonna have to pony up the payments during a dry spell, you might wanna lease a Chevy instead.

 Nerium: Bottom Line